IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: IRJIT Methodology

-IRJIT currently implements two classifiers; a K-nearest neighbor (\texttt{KNN}) classifier and a threshold-based (\texttt{Threshold}) classifier.
-These take candidate matches from the last step as input and return either a \textit{buggy} or a \textit{clean} label for the test commit.
+IRJIT currently implements a K-nearest neighbor (\texttt{KNN}) classifier which classifies a commit as \textit{buggy} or a \textit{clean} based on the majority label of the candidate matches.

-\paragraph{K-nearest neighbor classifier} The K-nearest neighbor classifier takes K closest candidate matches and uses their majority label to make predictions.
 If the majority of K neighbors are buggy, the test commit is labeled buggy; otherwise, it is considered clean.
-The value of K might be tuned for each project to optimize performance.
-Alternatively, the user can provide it as input.
-Currently, IRJIT uses a default value of $K=3$ which was set empirically after experimenting on $K={1,3,5,7,9}$.
+The choice of K is crucial and can be fine-tuned for each project to optimize performance.
+Alternatively, the user can provide this value as input.
+Currently, IRJIT uses a default value of $K=3$ which was set empirically after experimenting on $K={1,3,5,7,9,11}$.